vikasontech/blog/content/post/spring-boot-resilience4j-circuitbreaker-annotation-eample.md

 ***Add configuration for the circuit breaker***

-Open `application.yml` and add the following configuration for the the circuit breaker -
+Open `application.yml` and add the following configuration for the circuit breaker -

 {{< highlight yml >}}
 resilience4j.circuitbreaker: